mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 ## Design Goals

-Apart from the general goals formulated in [Introduction], a set of design goals has been established before TangoJS development has started.
+Apart from the general goals formulated in [@Sec:introduction], a set of design goals has been established before TangoJS development has started.
 These goals aim to meet the challenges where the existing solutions have failed.
 The goals are mostly related to the technological aspects of implementation.

 **Compliance with the latest web standards.**
 The Web started to evolve faster and faster in recent years.
 A lot of